 Insureon helps small business owners compare workers’ comp insurance quotes from leading commercial insurance companies.
 Start a free application today.

-Business owners, corporate officers, partners, and sole proprietors usually don’t need to have workers’ comp coverage for themselves.
-The exception is businesses that engage in very hazardous work (construction, roofing, etc.).
-These businesses are required to have workers’ comp coverage for all individuals, regardless of whether they are sole proprietors or owners.
+The exception is businesses that engage in hazardous work, including construction and trucking.
+These businesses are required to have workers’ comp coverage for all individuals, regardless of whether they are sole proprietors, independent contractors, or owners.

-When an employee is injured, he or she is required to inform the employer within 45 days of the event.
+When employees are injured at work, they are required to inform the employer within 45 days of the event.

 The employer is then obligated to inform the workers’ compensation insurance carrier or administrator.
 If the employee cannot work for more than three days because of the injury, the employer must also:

-The Illinois Workers’ Compensation Commission (IWCC) facilitates workers’ compensation claims.
+The Illinois Workers’ Compensation Commission (IWCC) facilitates workers’ comp claims.

-If a person dies as a result of an injury on the job, his or her dependents are entitled to receive workers’ compensation death benefits.
+If a person dies as a result of an injury on the job, their dependents are entitled to receive workers’ compensation death benefits.
 Illinois allows for benefits to a deceased worker’s: